Employment Defense Lawyer Helping Your Business Avoid Employee Conflicts

 Employers have rights too.
 Our lawyers can help you understand your rights and protect your business against potential employee conflicts.

-Please contact at (925) 935-3300 for a free legal consultation to discuss your employment law issue.
+Please contact us at 925-478-5763 for a legal consultation to discuss your employment law issue.